pallyj/boltc/README.md

 <img src="https://github.com/pallyj/boltc/blob/main/assets/logo.svg?raw=true" width="256" height="256"/>

 Bolt is a powerful coding language designed for expressiveness and speed.
 Bolt combines the ease-of-use of functional programming with the speed of C to make the ultimate language, suitable for any use-case.
-Bolt takes influence from Swift, Rust, Kotlin, and OCaml.
+Bolt is inspired by Swift, Rust, Kotlin, and OCaml.
 The current version features:

 - immutable variables
 - integer, float, and string types